browneyedsoul/remnote-plugins/README.md

 ↓

 Go back to your Knowledge Base.
 And then, Paste the clipboard into the Custom CSS power-up page Code Block in which the language button adjusted to CSS.
-(The latter way makes Your Custom CSS will always be up to date.)
+(The latter way makes Your Custom CSS always up to date.)

 > PS: All the latest snippets are optimized for `Modern Dark Theme`